Eating Disorder Success Stories

 Stacey: From Struggling with an Eating Disorder, Substance Abuse, and PTSD to Freedom of Her Addictions

-When Stacey came for counseling she had been in a binge-purge cycle (link to eating disorder page) since she was 14 years old.
+When Stacey came for counseling she had been in a binge-purge cycle since she was 14 years old.
 She had a substance abuse problem but sought treatment for this 2 years prior to entering therapy for her eating disorder.
 Stacey had also been experiencing post traumatic stress (PTSD) symptoms most of her life.

 Stacey experienced overwhelming anxiety that she couldn’t understand.
 As a result, she felt she wasn’t normal and felt out of control.
 Stacey would have unexplainable pain in her body, panic attacks for no apparent reason, and flashbacks of events that made no sense to her.

 Stacey wanted to understand why she would binge and purge.

 Stacey was caught in a cycle of binging and purging.
 She felt so much shame, it took up so much of her head space yet it provided relief.
 She binged and purged to feel numb.
 To feel calm.
 Then the cycle would start again the next day.

 Stacey talked about feeling dirty and that she was ashamed of how she looked.
 No matter how low her body weight, she would measure how she felt that day by the numbers on the scale.
 They were never good enough.

 Stacey felt she would never get better.
 Her eating disorder felt like a life sentence.

 Stacey chose to come to therapy because she didn’t know what else to do.
 Food was everywhere.
 She would binge to push down her feelings of pain, anger, and fear.
 When the binge didn’t work, she would eat more so that she could purge.
 She felt horrible.
 The cycle would start again the next day.

 Stacey’s partner became exasperated by her eating disorder.